kleinbottle/swanlotus/content/blogs/radians/radians.md

 A _periodic function_ [with certain properties](https://eng.libretexts.org/Bookshelves/Electrical_Engineering/Signal_Processing_and_Modeling/Signals_and_Systems_(Baraniuk_et_al.)/06%3A_Continuous_Time_Fourier_Series_(CTFS)/6.06%3A_Convergence_of_Fourier_Series) may be represented by an infinite sum of sinusoids.
 This was the great insight of [Jean-Baptiste Joseph Fourier](https://en.wikipedia.org/wiki/Joseph_Fourier) from whom Fourier series derive their name.

-For example, let the original signal be a square waveform denoted by the function $s(t)$ in @fig:squarefourier.
+For example, let the original signal be a square waveform denoted by the function $s(t)$ in @fig:squarefourier.^[Strictly speaking, there are _point discontinuities_ in  $s(t)$, at $t=\pi$ and $t = 2\pi$, where the function changes value.
+The graph of the waveform is shown as a vertical line at these points because that is what an oscilloscope trace of the waveform will show.
+This is convenient but inaccurate because a _function_ cannot be multi-valued at one point.
+Nevertheless, the theory behind Fourier series is still applicable to the square wave.
+The Fourier series will converge at these points to zero---the average value at these discontinuities---which is what the partial sums show.]
 Imagine that the single cycle of the square wave---shown below--- is repeated periodically forever.

 ![A square waveform $s(t)$ and the sequential sums of its first four terms.]({attach}images/squarefourier.png){#fig:squarefourier width=85% .modal-target}